gdsbook/book/notebooks/02_geospatial_computational_environment.md

 packages, software that adds functionality to the language itself.
-In this book, we will introduce and use many of the core libraries of the Python ecosystem for (geographic) data science, a set of widely-used libraries that make Python fully-featured.
+In this book, we will introduce and use many of the core libraries of the Python ecosystem for (geographic) data science, a set of widely-used libraries that make Python fully featured.
 We will discuss each package as we use them throughout the chapters.
-Here, we will show how an installed package can be loaded into a session so its functionality can be accessed.
+Here, we will show how an installed package can be loaded into a session so that its functionality can be accessed.
 Package loading in Python is called _importing_.
 We will use the library `geopandas` as an example.
 The simplest way to import a library is by typing the following: